NeilMatthewLua/ccapdev_zarap/README.md

 ![alt text][2.1]

 2. Once at the register page, create a new account by filling up the details (Profile picture is required and only one can be uploaded).
-  - Sidenote: If you wish to change the picture you uploaded, simply click on the image and click remove to remove the image.
+  * Sidenote: If you wish to change the picture you uploaded, simply click on the image and click remove to remove the image.
 Afterwards, you can upload another picture.

 ![alt text][2.2]

+* Additional Notes
+    * Should you wish to log-in with a pre-made user:
+        * email: ben@gmail.com
+        * password: bensicles

 3. A successful registration will bring you back to the landing page.